Almost half say Trump should face charges in connection with seized documents: poll - NewsBreak

 A slightly higher percentage of respondents — 65 percent — said Trump should not run for office again if he is convicted of a crime connected to the search of Mar-a-Lago.

-However, 27 percent of Americans — including 61 percent of Republicans — said they still would want Trump to run in 2024 if he was convicted of a crime.
+However, 27 percent of Americans — including 61 percent of Republicans — said they still would want Trump to run in 2024 if he was convicted of a crime.91% chance La Niña impacts fall in Missouri, National Weather Service says

 The FBI entered Trump’s home at Mar-a-Lago in August after securing a search warrant from a federal magistrate judge.